 Proof of car insurance from your insurance company

 What About Special Orders?

-If you want a specific car that you can't locate on any dealer lot, you might opt to have a new one shipped from the factory or let the dealer find your car through trading with other dealerships.
-If you do this, you can expect to wait up to 12 weeks for an American-made vehicle and several months for one that must be imported.
-If you are relying on the dealership to find you a specific old car, the time might vary, and in some cases, they may not be able to find it for you at all.
+If you want a specific car that you cannot locate on any dealer lot, you might opt to have a new one shipped from the factory or let the dealer find your car through trading with other dealerships.
+If you do this, you can expect to wait up to 12 weeks for an American-made vehicle and several months for a foreign vehicle.
+If you are depending on the dealership to find you a specific old car or a vintage sports car, the time might vary, and in some cases, they may not be able to find it for you at all.